nandan-vishnu/docs/README.md

 ### Prerequisites
 To get started, ensure that you have the following tools:

-Visual Studio Code
+Visual Studio Code,
-Teams Toolkit
+Teams Toolkit,
-Git
+Git,
-Node.js
+Node.js,
-Microsoft Teams
+Microsoft Teams,
-OpenAI or Azure OpenAI
+OpenAI or Azure OpenAI,
-Microsoft Edge (recommended) or Google Chrome Microsoft 365 developer account
+Microsoft Edge (recommended) or Google Chrome, Microsoft 365 developer account

 If you've already run the samples before or encountered a runtime error, follow these steps to start fresh: